ace-wg/Hackathon-108/GroupKDC.md

 - `"rs4"`

 For each Group Manager, Tokens can be released to access one OSCORE Group with name: `"feedca570000"`

+> JLS: I think we need to setup so that we can get more than one gorup in each of the group managers.

 ### Registered clients